 It took a little while before we struck up any conversation.
 This was partially due to being busy with children, and my personal uncertainty surrounding cultural expectations.
-Sure, we’re in America now, but I think there’s something good about displaying respect for other cultural traditions.
-I wasn’t sure how conservative of a background he had, and didn’t want an effort at friendly conversation to make me come across as an obnoxiously forward American girl.
+Sure, we’re in America now, but it’s good to be sensitive to other cultural expectations.
+I wasn’t sure how conservative of a background he had and didn’t want an attempt at friendly conversation to make me come across as an obnoxiously forward American girl.
 Eventually, I felt the freedom to converse.

 Over the course of interspersed small talk I learned where he was from, his age, and that he has no family here.
 I asked if he’d been able to find a job, and he told me no. He hopes to obtain work at Walmart once his English improves enough.
-He attends ESL classes weekly, and says that he loves them.
+He attends ESL classes weekly and loves them.
 It’s apparent he’s working very hard, because he speaks better English than I ever spoke Spanish, despite 3 years of study in high school.
 For the entirety of the festival he was proactively kind and helpful.

 While Kasim is just one person and doesn’t represent every Middle Eastern man, it’s important that we remember the humanity of those we talk about when we discuss issues like refugee resettlement.

 There’s far too much cold and hateful rhetoric that’s emotionally embraced rather than thoughtfully weighed.

 “It’s too dangerous to take refugees from the Middle East, what if they’re secretly terrorists.”

 “Why would we provide assistance to citizens from other countries when we can’t even take care of our own?”